3eggert/ar_mailer_revised/README.md

 [![Code Climate](https://codeclimate.com/github/Stex/ar_mailer_revised.png)](https://codeclimate.com/github/Stex/ar_mailer_revised)
 ![Travis CI](https://travis-ci.org/Stex/ar_mailer_revised.svg?branch=rails_4)

-[ArMailer](https://github.com/seattlerb/ar_mailer) is a great gem that allows you to store emails in your application's database and batch deliver them later using a background task.
+[ArMailer](https://github.com/seattlerb/ar_mailer) was a great gem which allows you to store emails in your application's database and batch deliver them later using a background task.

 However, it was not compatible with newer versions of Rails and also lacking some of the functionality I needed in my applications.